-An island is a great way to add work surface, storage, and dining space to a kitchen.
-Take a look at a few of our favorite island ideas.
+A kitchen island is a great way to add work surface, storage, and dining space.
+Take a look at a few of our favorite kitchen island ideas.

 You can be creative and custom when selecting materials for your island.
 Wrapped in three slabs of limestone, this island has very clean, modern lines.